pombredanne/bocadillo/docs/guides/ingredients/scopes.md

 ### Example: keeping track of WebSocket clients

-For example, let's build a ingredient for a set of clients (initially empty) which a WebSocket view can use to keep track of connected clients:
+For example, let's build an ingredient for a set of clients (initially empty) which a WebSocket view can use to keep track of connected clients:

 ```python
 from bocadillo import App, ingredient